-Lauren is an active advocate in her community through leadership as the Director of Special Families of the Roanoke Valley and on the Board of Trustees with Hopetree Family Services.
+Lauren is an active advocate in her community through leadership as the Director of Special Families of the Roanoke Valley and on the Board of The person or organization who oversees assets and administers the provisions of a Special Needs Trust – including investing, account reporting, tax reporting, check writing, and disbursements - on behalf of the trust’s named beneficiary.
+More with Hopetree Family Services.
 She is the proud mother of three girls.
 Lauren is a member of the Partners in Policymaking Class of 2013.
 She also holds a M.A. in Political Science from Virginia Tech and a B.A. in Criminal Justice from Roanoke College.

 Brandi is a native of Roanoke, VA where she lives with her family in beautiful Botetourt County.
 She is a graduate of Hollins University.
-In 2003, she began working as an ABA Therapist and her journey has led her to Moms In Motion, where she has worked as a Service Facilitator, Regional Manager of the Southwest Division and is now a Division Trainer for Southwest and West Central Virginia.
+In 2003, she began working as an ABA Therapist and her journey has led her to Moms In Motion, where she has worked as a A Medicaid-enrolled provider who supports eligible people, and sometimes their families, in properly using consumer-directed services.
+More, Regional Manager of the Southwest Division and is now a Division Trainer for Southwest and West Central Virginia.

 Jessica was born and raised in Northern Virginia.
 She then spent six years stationed at Minot Air Force Base in North Dakota before returning to Virginia.
 Jessica currently resides in Amissville, VA with her husband, Lee, and their three growing boys: Kaden, Coleman, and Preston.